disdi/clic-in-litex/docs/nav/development/development-guide.md

 ## Litex Implementation

-[PR-2260: Add RISC-V CLIC and CLINT interrupt controller support](https://github.com/enjoy-digital/litex/pull/2260) has been posted to support for the RISC-V Core Local Interrupt Controller (CLIC) and the CLINT (Core Local Interruptor) in the LiteX SoC framework.
+[Add RISC-V CLIC and CLINT interrupt controller support](https://github.com/enjoy-digital/litex/pull/2260) has been posted to support for the RISC-V Core Local Interrupt Controller (CLIC) and the CLINT (Core Local Interruptor) in the LiteX SoC framework.

 ## Zephyr Implementation

-[PR-94853: Add Litex CLIC support to Zephyr](https://github.com/zephyrproject-rtos/zephyr/pull/94853) has been posted to support for the RISC-V Core Local Interrupt Controller (CLIC) for LiteX SoC framework in Zephyr RTOS.
+[Add Litex CLIC support to Zephyr](https://github.com/zephyrproject-rtos/zephyr/pull/94853) has been posted to support for the RISC-V Core Local Interrupt Controller (CLIC) for LiteX SoC framework in Zephyr RTOS.

 ---